karimagnusson/kuzminki-zio/README.md

 Kuzminki-zio is query builder and access library for PostgreSQL and [ZIO](https://zio.dev/) written in Scala.

 The project is currently under development and not fully tested.
+It currently works with ZIO 1.x.

 If you have any questions about the project feel free to post on Gitter or contact me directly on telegram @karimagnusson.